 - We reserve the right to place summer staff according to need, although your choice of ministry location will be taken into consideration.

-- You will be housed with other single men or women in World Impact housing located in the communities where we minister.
+- You will be housed with other single men or women in World Impact housing located where we minister.

 - You will need to bring personal belongings only.

-- Your training will consist of pre-assignment reading of Out of Ashes; local orientation upon arrival and learning on-the-job!
+- Your training will consist of pre-assignment reading, local orientation upon arrival and learning on-the-job!